Reheating with Thermal Dissipation and Primordial Gravitational Waves: Introduction

 Since primordial GWs experience all the expansion history of the universe during their propagation, the present-day spectrum of the primordial GW background may have direct information on the early universe.
 One of the most important phenomena that must have happened after inflation is the so-called {\it reheating}, in which the energy density stored in the inflaton condensate turns into the radiation energy density.
 It has been shown that the tilt of GW spectrum changes across the frequency corresponding to the comoving Hubble scale at the completion of the reheating, and hence future GW detectors such as DECIGO~\cite{Seto:2001qf} may have a chance to determine the reheating temperature ($T_{\rm R}$) of the universe~\cite{Nakayama:2008ip,Nakayama:2008wy,Kuroyanagi:2008ye,Kuroyanagi:2011fy,Jinno:2014qka}.
 The GW spectrum may also contain various information of the early universe such as entropy production~\cite{Seto:2003kc,Nakayama:2009ce,Durrer:2011bi}, phase transition~\cite{Jinno:2011sw}, production of dark radiation~\cite{Jinno:2012xb} through the tensor mode damping effect~\cite{Weinberg:2003ur,Dicus:2005rh,Boyle:2005se}, change of relativistic degrees of freedom~\cite{Watanabe:2006qe,Saikawa:2018rcs}, kination phase~\cite{Tashiro:2003qp,Mukohyama:2009zs} and combinations of all these possible effects in concrete particle physics-motivated models~\cite{Jinno:2013xqa,Ringwald:2020vei}.

 In this paper we point out that the GW spectrum contains more detailed information about the reheating.
 In the simplest reheating scenario, the inflaton is assumed to decay into lighter species with a perturbative decay rate $\Gamma$, which is just a constant.
 However, it is not necessarily true.
-Particles in thermal bath may scatter off the inflaton to convert the inflaton energy to the radiation sector: we call this {\it thermal dissipation}~\cite{Yokoyama:2004pf,Yokoyama:2005dv,Drewes:2010pf,Bastero-Gil:2010dgy,Mukaida:2012qn,Mukaida:2012bz,Mukaida:2013xxa,Drewes:2013iaa,Tanin:2017bzm}.
+Particles in thermal bath may scatter off the inflaton to convert the inflaton energy to the radiation sector: we call this {\it thermal dissipation}~\cite{Yokoyama:2004pf,Yokoyama:2005dv,Drewes:2010pf,Bastero-Gil:2010dgy,Mukaida:2012qn,Mukaida:2012bz,Mukaida:2013xxa,Drewes:2013iaa,Mukaida:2014yia,Mukaida:2014kpa,Tanin:2017bzm,Ai:2021gtg,Ai:2023ahr}.
 If the thermal dissipation effect is sizable, the effective decay rate (or the dissipation rate) of the inflaton may have temperature dependence $\Gamma(T)$.
 Although the overall picture that the matter- (or inflaton-) dominated universe connects to the radiation-dominated universe at some temperature $T_{\rm R}$ does not change much qualitatively, the precise evolution around the transition period is affected by the temperature dependence of the dissipation rate.
 Therefore, not only the reheating temperature, but also how the reheating proceeds may be imprinted in the GW spectrum.
 It will provide a way to probe more detailed properties of the inflaton, such as its mass or interaction strength to the Standard Model particles.

 This paper is organized as follows.
-In Sec.~\ref{sec:diss} we briefly summarize thermal dissipation rate.
-In Sec.~\ref{sec:PGW} we evaluate the primordial GW spectrum under thermal dissipation effect and consider a possibility to distinguish the model of thermal dissipation in future GW experiments.
+In Sec.~\ref{sec:diss} we briefly summarize thermal dissipation rate by reformulating the derivation of thermal dissipation rate based on the Schwinger--Keldysh effective field theory.\footnote{ For the sake of completeness, we include inflaton particle production from thermal bath as well since the inflaton particles may alter the reheating process in some cases.
+However, in the following Sec.~\ref{sec:PGW}, we focus on the case where the dissipation of the inflaton condensate complete the reheating for simplicity, and the effect of inflaton particles is neglected. } In Sec.~\ref{sec:PGW} we evaluate the primordial GW spectrum under thermal dissipation effect and consider a possibility to distinguish the model of thermal dissipation in future GW experiments.
 We conclude in Sec.~\ref{sec:conc}.